bernatgel/karyoploter_tutorial/docs/Tutorial/CreateIdeogram/CreateIdeogram.md

 ## Plot an ideogram

 The first step when creating a karyoplot is to create the empty ideogram plot where data will later be added.

-The **plotKaryotype** function does just that and returns the karyoplot object that we need to add additional data to the plot.
+The **plotKaryotype** function does just that and returns the *karyoplot* object.
+We will need this object later on when we need to add data to the plot.

 By default it will create a karyoplot of the human genome hg19

 ```r